Skip to main content

 How Can a Horizontal Gaze Nystagmus Test Affect Your Case?
 Get Legal Help Today

-Whether you have questions about the way in which a horizontal gaze nystagmus test was conducted or just need help figuring out your next steps after being arrested, a legal professional can save you the guesswork and improve your outcome.
-Get started today by speaking with a local DUI attorney.
+If you have questions about a horizontal gaze nystagmus test or need help figuring out your next steps after a DUI arrest, consult a DUI defense attorney.
+A defense lawyer can save you the guesswork and provide valuable legal advice.
+Get started today by speaking with a local DUI defense attorney.

 Was this helpful?